CFI-Electronics-Club/Dev-Board-Documentation/Easy Projects/Cloudserver.md

 ## Description
 In this simple mini project, we are going to pull down data from the board and store it in a cloud server.
 ## Concept
 The concept is really simple.
-Various data inputs from the board (Hall effect value, temperature, acceleration and angular velocities) are obtained and stored in a cloud storage and the data is plotted.
+The temperature and hall effect sensor values are obtained and stored in a cloud storage and the data is plotted.
-## Prerequisites
-Arduino IDE
-## Components
+## Components required
 * Electronics club custom development board
 * Jumper wires
 ## Schematic